ZonghaoLi777/githubTrending/README.md

 ## Javascript

+* 【2024-10-20】[huggingface / transformers.js](https://github.com/huggingface/transformers.js) - State-of-the-art Machine Learning for the web.
+Run 🤗 Transformers directly in your browser, with no need for a server!
 * 【2024-10-15】[chaxus / ran](https://github.com/chaxus/ran) - web components library, machine learning, function library and so on.
 * 【2024-10-13】[sindresorhus / eslint-plugin-unicorn](https://github.com/sindresorhus/eslint-plugin-unicorn) - More than 100 powerful ESLint rules
 * 【2024-10-11】[revoltchat / self-hosted](https://github.com/revoltchat/self-hosted) - Deploy Revolt using Docker.